Overnight French Toast

 - Remove from the refrigerator 30 minutes before baking.

 - Drizzle with butter.
-Bake, uncovered, at 350° for 45-60 minutes or until a knife inserted near the center comes out clean.
+Bake, uncovered, at 350° for 45-60 minutes or until a knife inserted in the center comes out clean.
 Serve warm; top with strawberries or syrup if desired.
-Yield: 6-8 servings.